-The story begins in 1981, with an even smaller Subaru, the Rex, a distant descendant of the only comparable previous Subaru in America, the 1960s 360.
+The story begins in 1981, with an even smaller Subaru, the Rex, a distant descendant of the only comparable previous Subaru in America, the 1960s-era 360.
 The Justy, you see, is the offspring of a Kei car.

-The first Rex was gradually upgraded to meet emissions rules and given enlarged engines as the Kei formula was widened.
-In 1973 it got a 358-cc four-stroke with the “Subaru Exhaust Emissions Control” system, and as Kei restrictions were changed it grew to 490-cc and then 544-cc.
-The Rex weathered the downturn fairly well but soon felt old.
-Subaru began working on reinventing the vehicle in 1977.
+The Rex was gradually upgraded to meet emissions rules and given enlarged engines as the Kei formula was widened, but it was never an unqualified hit, and Subaru began working on a replacement in 1977.

 Justy comes to America

-The original Justy was nearly 6” (15cm) wider, 14” (36cm) longer overall, and rode a 2” (5cm) longer wheelbase than the Rex.
+The original Japanese-market Justy was 6” (15cm) wider, 14” (36cm) longer overall, and rode a 2” (5cm) longer wheelbase than the Rex.
 In place of the little twin there was now a 997-cc triple, the EF10.

 Growing the Justy

-Regardless of the excellent results in 1988, the Justy was three-and-a-half years old when it was launched in the USA and it was due for a refresh that fall.
-Subaru comprehensively updated the car with much more of an eye towards export markets than JDM consumption.
+Regardless of the excellent results in 1988, the Justy was three-and-a-half years old when it was launched in the USA and it was due for a refresh.
+That fall, Subaru comprehensively updated the car with much more of an eye towards export markets than JDM consumption.

 Americans, of course, want automatics.
-Even in 1988, when many cars still offered manual transmissions, Automatics were king.
-Small cars that did not offer an automatic option were inherently not going to sell as well as those that did – a fate experience by Fiat and Yugo, though those brands had other issues.
+Even in 1988, when many small cars still offered manual transmissions, Automatics were king.
+Small cars that did not offer an automatic option were inherently not going to sell as well as those that did, a fate experienced by Fiat and Yugo, though those brands had other issues.

 The Van Doorne transmission used a system of high-tensile strength pulleys to vary output depending on driver input.
-In theory, it always delivers optimum torque and it is entirely shiftless – there are no “gears,” the belt drive changes the ratio to suit.
+In theory, it always delivers optimum torque and it is entirely shiftless.
+There are no “gears,” the belt drive changes the ratio to suit.